-The basic eligibility for admission to the course is XII with Physics, Chemistry and Mathematics with minimum marks for GEN category candidates of Rajasthan-55%; Other state-60%; SC/STOBC/SOBC- Minimum Pass Marks.
+The basic eligibility for admission to the course is XII with Physics, Chemistry and Mathematics for B.Sc.
+(Mathematics)/ XII with Physics, Chemistry and Bilogy with minimum marks for GEN category candidates of Rajasthan-50%; Other state-60%; SC/STOBC/SOBC- Minimum Pass Marks.
 The admission in the course is based on merit of XII class.